MicrosoftDocs/power-platform/power-platform/guidance/coe/limitations.md

 ## Flows that have never been turned on

-The Admin | Sync Template v3 (Flows) flow will fail to collect flows that have never been turned on, for example if you import a solution with flows that are off, these will not be collected to inventory as they are not returned by the connector.
+The Admin | Sync Template v3 (Flows) flow will fail to collect flows that have never been turned on.
+For example, if you import a solution with flows that are off, these will not be collected to inventory as they are not returned by the connector.

 ## Co-authoring and Connections